hneupert/techdegree-projekt-4/README.md

 * The player keeps choosing letters until they reveal all the letters in the phrase, or they make five incorrect guesses.

 ### Step 1/9: Create the Phrase class in the Phrase.js file.
+* Create the Phrase class in the Phrase.js file.
+*